svlada/springboot-security-jwt/etc/blog.md

 #### JwtAuthenticationProvider

-JwtAuthenticationProvider has following responsibilities:
+JwtAuthenticationProvider has the following responsibilities:

-1. Signature validation of the Access token
+1. Verifying Access token signature
-2. Extract authorization claims and user identifier from Access token and use them to create UserContext
+2. Extract identity and authorization claims from Access token and use them to create UserContext
 3. If Access token is malformed, expired or simply if token is not signed with the appropriate signing key Authentication exception will be thrown

 ```language-java